ibm-watson-iot/ioti-shields/simulated/README.md

-### Simulated Devices Shields
+## Simulated Devices
-The shields in this category are using simulated events.
-The shields were tested using payloads send programatically to IoT Platform.
+The shields in this category are using simulated devices.
+The shields were developed and tested using payloads sent programatically to the [IBM Watson IoT Platform](https://console.ng.bluemix.net/catalog/services/internet-of-things-platform/)

+### Car Shield
 #### Required sensors/devices/services
-- not tested with actual sensors
+N/A

 #### Shield parameters